ResFormer: Scaling ViTs with Multi-Resolution Training: Conclusion

 \section{Conclusion}

-We introduced \system, a ViT framework to encourage excellent all-round performance on a wide range of resolutions by training only once.
+We introduced \system, a ViT framework to encourage excellent all-round performance on a wide range of resolutions.
 In particular, \system was motivated by training on sample of different scales and aided by a scale-consistency loss.
 A global-local positional embedding strategy was also introduced to facilitate better generalization on unseen resolutions.
 Extensive experiments demonstrated promising scalabilities of \system in a broad range of resolutions.
-Furthermore, we observe that \system can be readily adapted to downstream tasks, \eg, semantic segmentation and video action recognition.
+We also observe that \system can be readily adapted to downstream tasks, \eg, semantic segmentation, object detection and video action recognition.